PopBlends: Strategies for Conceptual Blending with Large Language Models

 \subsubsection{Using PopBlends required significantly less mental demand and led to higher perceived performance.}

 Results of the NASA-TLX questionnaire are shown in Table \ref{table:tlx}.
-Participants found ideating blends with PopBlends significantly less mentally demanding than with the baseline, rating mental demand on average 2.85 with PopBlends and 5.80 with the baseline ($t$ = 5.27, $p$ < .001).
+Participants found ideating blends with PopBlends significantly less mentally demanding than with the baseline, rating mental demand on average 2.85 with PopBlends and 5.80 with the baseline ($V$ = 45, $p$ = 0.004).
 With the baseline, users had to come up with search keywords themselves and had trouble thinking of the connecting concept to blend the two domains.
 Meanwhile, with PopBlends, lots of calculations were already done by the system to show users relevant keywords and possible candidate connecting concepts.
-Aligning with this result, perceived effort ($t$ = 3.88, $p$ = .002) was also significantly lower for PopBlends compared to the baseline.
+Aligning with this result, perceived effort ($V$ = 44, $p$ = 0.006) was also significantly lower for PopBlends compared to the baseline.
 When using the baseline, users often needed to deal with more non-domain related information if the keyword was not carefully considered (e.g., when users searched ``friends + cell phone'', many pictures of friends chatting happily appeared, but none of them were related to the TV show Friends).
-Meanwhile, users reported they performed significantly better with PopBlends than with the baseline, with an average value of performance of 2.10 with PopBlends and 3.60 with the baseline ($t$ = 3.45, $p$ = .004).
-By browsing the result pairs PopBlends provided, users more successfully found inspirations and materials they needed to do pop culture blend task.
-In addition, frustration ($t$ = 2.30, $p$ = .023) scores were significantly lower for PopBlends compared to the baseline.
-The baseline results with low relevance often brought a dead end to users’ ideas, making them feel frustrated.
-On the contrary, PopBlends provided information with a higher information-noise rate, decreasing lots of burden from the user side.
-Similarly, temporal demand ($t$ = 2.43, $p$ = .019) was significantly lower for PopBlends compared to the baseline.
-Users spent more time browsing and filtering results with the baseline and often were stuck in coming up with useful keywords, leading to greater time pressure.
+Meanwhile, users reported they performed significantly better with PopBlends than with the baseline, with an average value of performance of 2.10 with PopBlends and 3.60 with the baseline ($V$ = 45, $p$ = 0.004).
+By browsing the result pairs PopBlends provided, users more successfully found inspirations and materials they needed to do the pop culture blend tasks.